rollbear/trompeloeil/docs/FAQ.md

 # Optional: Use CTest to manage your tests
 add_test( run_my_unit_tests my_unit_tests ) # May need to call enable_testing() elsewhere also
 ```

+This assumes that you have defined a variable called `toolkitsDir` pointing to
+`my_proj/toolkits/lib/cmake`, that you have Catch2 installed similarly, and
+that you have defined a target called `my_library_under_test` in other parts of
+the CMake files.
+(If you installed the libraries globally on your system, you
+should be able to drop the hints in the `find_package()` calls.)

+Finally, you can add *Trompeloeil* to your project and then use CMake's
+`find_file()` to locate the header you need instead and add its path to
+your `include_directories()`.